CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 {{<tab "NetQ UI">}}

-Open the small Network Services|All EVPN Sessions card.
+Open the small Network Services/All EVPN Sessions card.
 In this example, the number of devices running the EVPN service is six (6) and the number and distribution of related critical severity alarms is zero (0).

 {{<figure src="/images/netq/ntwk-svcs-all-evpn-small-230.png" width="200" >}}